Kassadin Build Guide by CasterMaster

 Cool-Down: 12 seconds

-A lot of people say this is a **** skill.
-You know I remember when this gave ARMOR PENETRATION, so I wouldn't be talking too much.
-Now it gives increased magic damage based on your AP (so it scales).
+This is an important skill in Kassadin's kit.
+It gives increased magic damage based on your AP (so it scales).
 A lot of people underestimate this skill, but its actually really strong.
-I dare you to get this at level 2 and walk up to your lane enemy, use the active, and hit them a few times.
-You'd be surprised how much damage you deal.
-However, I take one point in this early MAINLY for the mana regeneration I desperately need to fire more Null Spheres and to attempt to zone the enemy.
-Basically, you can use Nether Blade to amplify your auto-attack's damage and gain a charge on Force Pulse and makes last hitting minions at your turret a LOT easier.
+You'd be surprised how much more damage you deal.
+However, I take one point in this early mainly for the mana regeneration I desperately need to fire more Null Spheres and to attempt to zone the enemy.
+Basically, you can use Nether Blade to amplify your auto-attack's damage and gain a charge on Force Pulse and makes last hitting minions at your turret a lot easier.

 Using Nether Blade here will help you last-hit minions you normally wouldn't be able to.
 Extremely well when the minions are at your turret.